ClickHouse/ClickHouse/doc/reference/en/agg_functions/index.rst

 median
 ------
 Approximates the median.
-Also see the similar 'quantile' function.
+Also see the similar ``quantile`` function.
 Works for numbers, dates, and dates with times.
 For numbers it returns Float64, for dates - a date, and for dates with times - a date with time.

-Uses reservoir sampling with a reservoir size up to 8192.
+Uses `reservoir sampling <https://en.wikipedia.org/wiki/Reservoir_sampling>`_ with a reservoir size up to 8192.
 If necessary, the result is output with linear approximation from the two neighboring values.
 This algorithm proved to be more practical than another well-known algorithm - QDigest.